Rosemary Bread Recipe

 • In a large bowl, combine flour, sugar, baking powder, salt, garlic powder, and parmesan cheese.
 Whisk together and set aside.

-• In a smaller bowl, combine buttermilk, egg, and canola oil.
+• In a smaller bowl, combine buttermilk, egg, and coconut oil.
 Whisk briskly until fluffy.

 • Pour the buttermilk mixture into the bowl containing the flour/parmesan cheese mixture.
-Fold together with a spatula until the flour is completely mixed in.
+Fold together with a spatula until the flour is completely incorporated.

 • Pour into a 1.5 quart loaf pan that has been sprayed well with non-stick spray.
-Sprinkle lightly with chopped rosemary.
+Sprinkle lightly with additional chopped rosemary if desired.

 • Bake for 45 minutes.
 Loaf is done when a knife inserted in center comes out clean and outside is golden.